 MC 310.
 ADVANCED CHORAL CONDUCTING AND LITERATURE.
-A continuation of MC 210 with emphasis or

 A continuation of MC 210 with emphasis on more advanced conducting techniques and their application to choral literature.
 Course content includes a survey of choral literature.
 Prerequisite: MC 210.
 Three semester hours credit.